Beverly Hills Buntz

-Beverly Hills Buntz is an American comedy-drama television series and a spin-off of the acclaimed police drama Hill Street Blues.
-Beverly Hills Buntz aired on NBC from November 5, 1987 to May 20, 1988.
+Beverly Hills Buntz is an American comedy drama television series and a spin-off of the acclaimed police drama Hill Street Blues.
+Beverly Hills Buntz aired on NBC from November 5, 1987, to May 20, 1988.

 Overview

 The show was a half-hour dramedy, a hybrid between light private eye fare and a sitcom.
-The main character, Norman Buntz, was previously seen as a morally and ethically questionable cop on Hill Street Blues, which was a dramatic series (this series is one of a handful of examples of a series in one genre, drama, spinning off a series in another: comedy).
+The main character, Norman Buntz, was previously seen as a morally and ethically questionable cop on Hill Street Blues which was a dramatic series on NBC (the show is one of a handful of examples of a series in a genre, drama, spinning off a series in another: comedy).
 The series has the character quitting the police force, moving to Beverly Hills, and becoming a private investigator.
-In a programming experiment, NBC president Brandon Tartikoff announced that this show would be a "designated hitter" and was originally given prize time slots once a month following Cheers and Night Court.
-The other two "designated hitters" that season were the Bruce Weitz and Nancy Walker sitcom, Mama's Boy, and the second season of the Edward Asner drama The Bronx Zoo (incidentally, each show would be canceled the following year).
+In a programming experiment, NBC president Brandon Tartikoff announced that the show would be a "designated hitter" and was originally given prize time slots once a month after Cheers and Night Court.
+The other two "designated hitters" that season were Mama's Boy, a sitcom with Bruce Weitz and Nancy Walker, and the second season of a drama, The Bronx Zoo with Ed Asner incidentally, each show was canceled in 1988).
 Eventually, Buntz was scheduled Fridays at 9:30pm between Night Court and Miami Vice in March 1988.
-Night Court and Buntz were unsuccessful, but Miami Vice gained a fifth season with an improved performance having moved from 9pm back to 10pm.
+Night Court and Buntz were unsuccessful, but Miami Vice gained a fifth season with an improved performance after moving from 9pm back to 10pm.
 Three pilots of Buntz were filmed including one by director Hal Ashby.

-Thirteen episodes were filmed, of which only nine were broadcast.
+Nine episodes were broadcast of 13 which were filmed.
 The first episode was broadcast November 5, 1987 and the last on May 20, 1988.
 The series starred Dennis Franz as Norman Buntz, and Peter Jurasik as Sid "The Snitch" Thurston.
 Dana Wheeler-Nicholson joined the cast.